The Invincible Dragon: Development

 The screenplay of The Invincible Dragon was first conceived seven to eight years prior to the production, predating director and writer Fruit Chan's 2014 feature film The Midnight After.
 Originally conceptualized as a police detective film, Chan wished to add more indie film elements to the project and turn it into a cult film, where co-writer Jason Lam proposed to include a dragon.
 Unlike Chan's previous films such as Three Husbands (2018), the nine-headed dragon in the film was an original design created by the production crew, rather than being adopted from any existing legend or folklore.
-Chan personally invited Stephen Tung to join the project as action choreographer, as he wanted the action scenes to be a key selling point of the film, while Cheng Siu-keung served as cinematographer.
+Chan personally invited Stephen Tung to join the project as action choreographer, as he wanted the action scenes to be a selling point of the film, while Cheng Siu-keung served as cinematographer.
 The film was announced to be produced by Raymond Wong's Pegasus Entertainment with a budget of HK$150 million in October 2016, with Max Zhang, Louis Koo, Annie Liu, and Brazilian mixed martial artist Anderson Silva as the main cast, and the film would be shot in Hong Kong and Macau.
 Silva joined the film on an eight-figure paycheck.
 In November, Kevin Cheng was reported to replace Louis Koo.
 The film's English title was initially reported as Made in Kowloon.